-Community Land Scotland has published new research on the distinctive contribution that community landowners are making to addressing the climate emergency.
+Community Land Scotland has published research on the distinctive contribution that community landowners are making to addressing the climate emergency.
 The research was undertaken by Inherit – the Institute for Heritage & Sustainable Human Development – in late 2020 and early 2021.
 In this blog, project researcher Dr Bobby Macaulay reflects on the main findings.

 We are living through a climate emergency.
 As emergencies go, this one is different.
 While climate change is increasingly causing acute crises, the chronic nature of the climate emergency does not end when these crises subside.
 It is not a single catastrophic event to avoid or respond to, but an ongoing and slow descent toward an uninhabitable planet, punctuated by ever-increasing, ever-more severe climactic disasters.